notus-sh/documents/01 - Documents réutilisables/Écrire pour le web/en-writing-for-web.md

 - Contain keywords.
   Search engines attach to the titles of your content in order to index webpages.
 Re-use these keywords within the body of the text to reinforce the coherence of the message.
 - Describe the contents of the page as clearly as possible and signal value.
 Create anticipation for the content below.
-- Have a unique message.
+- Have a stand-alone message.
   Due to the use of search engines, internet users can land directly on any given page, they should be able to immediately understand where they are.

-### Illustrate your points
+### Illustrate your content

-Use photos, graphs and graphics to illustrate and support your propositions.
+Use photos, graphs and graphics to illustrate and support your subject matter.
 These images are often more effective than lengthy sentences and bring a new dimension to any webpage.

 Prioritise images that are informative.
 Wherever possible, include a concise caption to give the image context.